jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Process/Verification-function-description.md

 (1) Personal record: The filing subject person should correspond with the domain name registrant (domain name holder) real-name verification information.
 (Comparison information: Name, type of certificate, ID number).

-(2) Non-personal record The information of filing subject(organizer name or filing subject person) should correspond to the domain name registrant(domain name holder) real-name verification information.（comparison information： Name, type of certificate, ID number).
+(2) Non-personal record The information of filing subject (organizer name or filing subject person) should correspond to the domain name registrant (domain name holder) real-name verification information (comparison information: name, type of certificate, ID number).
 If the domain name registrant (domain name holder) real-name verification information does not correspond with the information of filing subject, relevant certification materials can be submitted to the filing system (only some provinces available).

 ## The reasons of not passing the domain name verification